NordicSemiconductor/pc-ble-driver/Installation.md

 #### Programming from nRF Connect for Desktop, BLE app

 Start nRF Connect for Desktop, and from there start the Bluetooth Low Energy app.
-Select you device from the device selector, and accept when prompted to program the device with the connectivity firmware.
+Select your device from the device selector, and accept when prompted to program the device with the connectivity firmware.

 #### Programming from nRF Connect for Desktop, Programming app